sagelga/documentation/docs/approval-workflow/docs/overall/requirement/README.md

 - **Approval Response**: The Workflow `InboundSheet` sheet.
 Works as the Approval Response data ingestion for the script.
 This sheet will contain ID (for connecting it with a Request that is being responded via the form) and an Approval Response (for allowing the script to update the request status and continue the workflow.

+Visit [Create Sheet and InboundSheet on Google Forms - Sheets]() to learn more on how you can create a system-required sheet.

 ## Worksheet Column
 or `Required Column` in the script.
 This allows the script to understand and pull up the correct data column.
 In each `sheet`, there will be required column that will be either from generate or manually create.
 Here are the list of all required column that will be used by the script.